 WHAT WE DO

-The ATPC was created to protect, promote and preserve the interests of this critical Georgia industry through proactive public relations and government affairs activities.
+The ATPC was created to protect, promote and preserve the interests of this critical Georgia and American industry through proactive public relations and government affairs activities.

 In addition, the ATPC works with member companies, community leaders, and government officials to raise the profile of the payments processing industry in a positive light.

 WHAT WE’VE ACCOMPLISHED

-- Met with 100 Congressional offices to become the “go-to” resources on all things payments for Members of Congress
+- Held over 300 Congressional meetings to become the “go-to” resources on all things payments for Members of Congress

 - Secured bipartisan Georgia Congressional delegation support to challenge CFPB Prepaid rule and placed ATPC editorials demanding a comment period extension for the onerous proposed rule

-- Helped pass Cybersecurity Information Sharing Act through lobbying, placed articles, and Congressional meetings
+- Helped pass Cybersecurity Information Sharing Act through education, placed articles, and Congressional meetings

-- Supported launch of House Payments Technology Caucus (now 26 members) and Senate Payments Innovation Caucus – both co-chaired by Georgia Delegation
+- Supported the launch of the House FinTech and Payments Caucus and Senate Payments Innovation Caucus – both initially co-chaired by Georgia Delegation members

-- Held the first Payments 101 Congressional Staff briefing
+- Held America’s first Payments 101 Congressional staff briefing

-- Participated in 11 Congressional hearings on payments, cybersecurity, data privacy, the regulation of FinTech, and others
+- Participated in over 50 Congressional hearings on payments, cybersecurity, data privacy, the regulation of FinTech, and others

-- Briefed the Obama Administration, Department of Homeland Security and Department of Treasury and the National Cybersecurity and Communications Integration Center
+- Briefed the Obama and Trump Administrations, Department of Homeland Security and Department of Treasury and the National Cybersecurity and Communications Integration Center

-- Co-Sponsored the Congressional Payments Technology Caucus Meet‐and-Greet
+- Co-Sponsored the initial Congressional Payments Technology Caucus Meet‐and-Greet

-- Featured ATPC editorials in The Hill and PaymentsSource urging passage of Cybersecurity legislation
+- Placed ATPC editorials in The Hill and PaymentsSource urging passage of Cybersecurity legislation

-- Established relationships and became resource for growing number of Committees that claim Payments jurisdiction: Financial Services, Small Business, Homeland Security, Energy & Commerce, and Judiciary
+- Established relationships and became the resource for the growing number of Committees that claim Payments jurisdiction: Financial Services, Small Business, Homeland Security, Energy & Commerce, and Judiciary

 - Became an incubator for key industry platforms related to economic development, cybersecurity, a U.S. payments advisory council, and an international payments conference.
 This is illustrated through the ATPC Incubator Universe graphic